-Unlike open freelance marketplaces like Freelancer.com, Freelancer Management Systems (FMS) are online staffing platforms of curated freelancers - used by large enterprise customers.
-Contractors create an online profile with a portfolio and their availability in a closed (curated) platform so that client companies looking for skills like theirs can directly source, read reviews, engage and pay them on a per project basis.
-FMS systems engage local workers on a per job or per hour basis where the jobs are sporadic and don't require too much specialization.
-The top freelancer management systems currently are WorkMarket, OnForce, Leapforce, Lionbridge, Crowdflower, Upwork Enterprise, uTest, and OnContracting.com
+What are Freelancer Management System or FMS?
+Unlike freelance marketplaces like eLance/Freelancer.com, FMSs are online platforms used by large enterprise customers, that get contractors to create an online profile, portfolio and availability in a closed (or curated) platform so that client companies looking for skills like theirs can directly source, read reviews, engage and pay them on a per project basis.
+FMSs are different because they are oriented to larger companies and envisage clients returning often to use the same contractors from a semi-dedicated talent pool.
+FMS systems gained popularity for remote tech support jobs where it was cost prohibitive for companies to send out their service personnel.
+Instead they could engage local workers on a per job or per hour basis where the jobs were sporadic and didn't require too much specialization.

-VMS and MSP systems leveled the playing field for staffing agencies and took away some of the differentiators like - client relationship management, sales, etc., however these systems were passive and played a supporting role for staffing agencies.
-FMSs are different in that they offer very similar services to clients as the staffing agencies because they too source, curate talent and offer the compliance that staffing agencies used to do.
-They have the strongest potential to be the biggest disruptor of temp staffing agencies.
+VMS and MSP systems levelled the playing field for staffing agencies and took away some of the differentiators like - relationship management, sales, etc., however these systems were passive and played a supporting role for staffing agencies.
+FMSs are different in that they offer very similar services to clients as the staffing agencies and should therefore not be treated as a variation of VMSs or for that matter freelance marketplaces.
+They could potentially be the biggest disruptor of temp staffing agencies.